About

 Membership

 Existing members are eligible to nominate new members for election based on submission of their current work.
-The selection committee sits once a year.
+The selection committee sits every two years.
 Criteria for membership is the quality of the artist’s work and their commitment to the Group’s activities.
 As a collective the Group finds its strength in its encouragement of diversity.
 If you are interested in joining the Group the best way to start is by submitting work to the Open exhibition and make contact with an existing member.